-Meatless Monday: Chilled Avocado-Cucumber Soup
+Meatless Monday: Cooling Avocado-Cucumber Soup

 Soup from scratch is one of my favorite things to make.
 In the winter, a bowl of hot soup is comforting and warming, with the added bonus of providing meals for several days.